openai/gym/README.md

 Working on a clean installation of Ubuntu 14.04 using CUDA 7.5.

-The following flags are needed in order to execute in GPU mode, using an alias is recommeneded.
+The following flags are needed in order to execute in GPU mode, using an alias is recommended.
 ```bash
 THEANO_FLAGS=mode=FAST_RUN,device=gpu,floatX=float32
 ```